 No, Beechy Island, Nunavut is not a good cruise port.
 There are no cruise ships that visit Beechy Island, and the island does not have any facilities or services for cruise ships.

-What is the address of Beechy Island, Nunavut cruise port?
+What is the physical address for the Beechy Island, Nunavut port?